DE-RSE/de-rse.github.io/en/conf2019/travel-grants.md

 If there are more positive reviews than bursaries, awards will be drawn randomly (no recourse to legal action).

-An initial deadline for applications is **31 March 2019**.
+The deadline for applications has been extended until **30 April 2019**.
 If bursaries remain available after the initial round of decisions, we will accept further applications.